-During the 2015–16 academic year, ALPA members reached more than 8,900 grade-school students, leading interactive discussions about flying and life as an airline pilot as well as age-appropriate activities and lesson plans.
-This is almost double the number of students reached during the 2014-15 academic year.
+During the 2016–17 academic year, ALPA members reached more than 12,000 grade-school students, leading interactive discussions about flying and life as an airline pilot as well as age-appropriate activities and lesson plans.
+This is approximately a 35 percent increase in the number of students reached during the 2015-16 academic year.
 Committee volunteers also participate in community and industry events for school-aged children such as Women in Aviation’s Girls in Aviation Day.

 ALPA is a member institution of the Aviation Accreditation Board International, the University Aviation Association, and Women in Aviation and participates in the annual conferences of each.
 ALPA also participates in the annual conferences of the National Gay Pilots Association and Organization of Black Aerospace Professionals.